Inverter Generator Fuel Consumption Explained [2026 Guide] - Erayak Power

 Several simple habits further improve performance and fuel economy:

-• avoid running multiple high-wattage devices simultaneously
+• avoid running multiple high-wattage devices simultaneously (stagger your appliance use)

 • activate ECO mode for light and medium loads